chibisov/drf-extensions/docs/index.md

 #### 0.3.2

-*Jan 4, 2017*
+*Jan 6, 2017*

-* Added `rest_framework_extensions.exceptions.PreconditionRequiredException` as subclass of `rest_framework.exceptions.APIException`
+* Added DRF-compatible `rest_framework_extensions.exceptions.PreconditionRequiredException` as subclass of `rest_framework.exceptions.APIException`
-* Added `@api_etag` decorator function and `APIETAGProcessor` that uses *semantic* ETags per API resource, decoupled from views, such that it can be used in optimistic concurrency control
+* Added generic `@precondition_required` decorator function and `rest_framework_extensions.decorators.PreconditionRequiredProcessor` that checks for a set of HTTP headers specified by a dictionary
-* Added new default key bits `RetrieveModelKeyBit` and `ListModelKeyBit` for computing the semantic fingerprint of a django model instance
+* Optimistic concurrency control (OCC) uses *semantic* ETags per API resource, decoupled from views and view methods by using new default key bits `RetrieveModelKeyBit` and `ListModelKeyBit` for computing the semantic fingerprint of a django model instance
+* Added `APIETAGMixin`s that can be used to compute the ETags per API resource
+* Added `rest_framework_extensions.etag.mixins.APIETAGMixin` to be used for *optional* optimistic concurrency control in DRF viewsets and views
-* Added `APIETAGMixin` to be used in DRF viewsets and views
+* Added `rest_framework_extensions.concurrency.mixins.OCCAPIETAGMixin` to be used for *enforced* optimistic concurrency control in DRF viewsets and views using the `@precondition_required` decorator
 * Added new settings for default implementation of the API ETag functions: `DEFAULT_API_OBJECT_ETAG_FUNC`, `DEFAULT_API_LIST_ETAG_FUNC`
-* Added test application for functional tests and demo as `tests_app/tests/functional/concurrency/conditional_request`
+* Added test application for unit/functional tests, and demo application as `tests_app/tests/{unit|functional}/concurrency/conditional_request`
-* Added unit tests for the `@api_etag` decorator
+* Added unit tests for the `@precondition_required` decorator
 * DRF 3.5.x, Django pre-1.10 compatibility of the key bit construction
 * (Test-)Code cleanup